ljresetl/portfolio-frontend/README.md

 📁 Projects

+React Movies – a web app for browsing movie information, built with React, TypeScript, and Vite.

 💼 Financial Consulting
 Description: A one-page responsive website for a UK-based financial consulting company.
 Technologies: HTML, CSS, JavaScript